nchaigne/dhcperfcli/doc/usage-examples.md

 ## Request (SELECTING state, gateway)

-A gateway (DHCP relay or concentrator) unicasts a DHCP Request message directly to a DHCP server.<br>
+On behalf of a client in SELECTING state, a gateway (DHCP relay or concentrator) unicasts a DHCP Request message to a DHCP server.<br>
 This requires the following information:
 - The client hardware (MAC) address (field `chaddr`).
 - The requested IP address (option 50 *Requested IP address*), which has been obtained from the DHCP Offer reply in field `yiaddr`.